Lied, Laid, or Layed — What’s the Difference?

 Need help with lied, laid, and more?

 EditorNinja is here to help!
 We’re a team of professional content editors, across line editing, copy editing, and proofreading.
-All EditorNinja editors are MFA trained and look forward to editing your written content!
+All EditorNinja editors are MFA-trained and look forward to editing your written content!